bobbylight/RSyntaxTextArea/README.md

     ./gradlew build --warning-mode all

-RSTA 3.0 and newer requires Java 8 to compile and run.
-If you need Java 6 compatibility, you'll need to use a 2.6.x version.
+RSTA 4.0 and newer requires Java 11 to compile and run.
+If you need to support older Java versions:

+* RSTA 3.x requires Java 8
+* RSTA 2.6.x supports Java 6

 # Demos